Employee rights calling in sick: What you must know

 The solution?

-When you call in sick, reach out to a coworker that’s trained in your position (if there is one).
+When you call in sick, you can contact a coworker trained in your position (if there is one).
 Let them know that you’re ill and won’t be able to come in and that you’d appreciate them knocking out your most pressing tasks.

-To make it worth their while, offer to cover their workload should they fall ill sometime soon.
+To make it worthwhile, offer to cover their workload should they fall ill sometime soon.

-Taking this extra step will help you rest easy knowing that your work is in good hands, and it will make your boss happy that the company won’t fall behind in your absence.
+This extra step will help you rest easy, knowing your work is in good hands.
+It will make your boss happy that the company won’t fall behind in your absence.

-In some positions, like those with shifts, you may need to ask a coworker to fully cover a shift, instead of just covering a task or two.
+In some positions, like those with shifts, you may need to ask a coworker to cover an entire shift instead of just a task or two.

 Should you call or text in sick?

-This question will come down to your company policy on the issue.
+This question will depend on your company’s policy on the issue.
 If you aren’t sure, you should stick with the same type of communication you normally use with your boss.

-For example, if you text your boss everything, texting to call in sick is likely acceptable.
-Conversely, if you always call your boss, sending a text may not be appropriate, and it may seem as if you’re avoiding them.
+For example, calling in sick is likely acceptable if you text your boss everything.
+Conversely, texting may be inappropriate if you always call your boss.
+It may seem as if you’re avoiding them.

 Either way, as long as you include all the information from the template above, you should be fine.

-You can also consult your employee handbook to learn more about your company’s stand on sick employees, PTO (paid time off), and more.
+You can also consult your employee handbook to learn more about your company’s policy on sick employees, PTO (paid time off), and other issues.

 What NOT to do

 The last thing you want to do is tell a coworker to relay the message to your boss that you’re sick.
-That shows a lack of trust, and it may lead your boss to assume that you’re hiding something.
+That shows a lack of trust, which may lead your boss to assume you’re hiding something.

-That’s why it’s best to be completely forthright when calling in sick, and you should strive to speak to your boss directly.
+That’s why it’s best to be completely forthright when calling in sick and strive to speak to your boss directly.

-Also, don’t beat around the bush when letting your employer know that you’re sick.
-For instance, some employees think it sounds better if they promise to come in for a part-time day if they feel better by noon, but this isn’t necessary.
+Also, don’t let your employer know you’re sick.
+For instance, some employees think it sounds better to promise to come in for a part-time day if they feel better by noon, but this isn’t necessary.

 If you’re genuinely sick, it will take time for you to recover and, more importantly, stop being contagious.
-As such, it’s not worth being a trooper and showing up sick, as you’ll likely spread your illness to others — which will cause an even more significant dip in productivity than if you just stayed home.
+As such, it’s not worth being a trooper and showing up sick, as you’ll likely spread your illness to others.
+That would cause an even more significant productivity dip than if you stayed home.

-In addition, employers have become more understanding of workers calling in sick since the COVID-19 pandemic, with most companies taking a ‘better safe than sorry’ approach.
+In addition, employers have become more understanding of workers calling in sick since the COVID-19 pandemic.
+Most companies are taking a ‘better safe than sorry’ approach.

-This stance makes sense from a productivity perspective, as it’s best to do what you can to keep the majority of your employees healthy.
+This stance makes sense from a productivity perspective.
+It’s best to do what you can to keep your employees healthy.

-As an employer, if you’re too adamant that nobody ever calls in sick, you’re just asking for a bug to spread throughout your entire business, which can spell disaster.
+As an employer, if you’re too adamant that nobody ever calls in sick, you’re inviting a bug to spread throughout your entire business, which can spell disaster.

 Can you get fired for calling in sick?